dotnet/docs-aspire/docs/database/sql-server-entity-framework-component.md

 ### Use configuration providers

 The .NET Aspire SQL Server Entity Framework Core component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
-It loads the <xref:Aspire.Microsoft.EntityFrameworkCore.SqlServer.MicrosoftEntityFrameworkCoreSqlServerSettings> from configuration files such as _appsettings.json_ by using the `Aspire:SqlServer:EntityFrameworkCore:SqlClient` key.
-If you have set up your configurations in the `Aspire:SqlServer:EntityFrameworkCore:SqlClient` section you can just call the method without passing any parameter.
+It loads the <xref:Aspire.Microsoft.EntityFrameworkCore.SqlServer.MicrosoftEntityFrameworkCoreSqlServerSettings> from configuration files such as _appsettings.json_ by using the `Aspire:Microsoft:EntityFrameworkCore:SqlServer` key.
+If you have set up your configurations in the `Aspire:Microsoft:EntityFrameworkCore:SqlServer` section you can just call the method without passing any parameter.

 The following is an example of an _appsettings.json_ file that configures some of the available options: